Matayoshi Kobudo

 Kama: Farmers sickle

-Nunchaku: A thrashing weapon.
-Two sticks (length of wrist to elbow) connected by chain or rope.
+Nunchaku: A thrashing and trapping weapon.
+Two sticks (length of wrist to elbow) connected by rope.

 Kuwa: Okinawan Farming hoe

-Tinbe-Rochin: Shield & Spear or Sword traditionally a shield made from tortoise shell and a short spear or machete
+Tinbe-Rochin: Shield & Spear or Sword traditionally a shield made from woven bamboo covered with hide and a short spear or machete

 Rokushakubo (Kon or Bo): A six foot staff made of hardwood, generally used for carrying buckets